ikolokotronis/WeatherApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A JS application that fetches information from an API about current weather conditions, as well as weather conditions in the following days.
-I used a free api version that allows to retrieve information only for the current day and the next two, in which case I couldn't fetch data about the whole week.
-That's why you will see "Not available" instead of the last four days, but the app can be upgraded easily if you have access to a key that allows that.
+I used a free api version that allows to retrieve information only for the current day and the next two upcoming, in which case I couldn't fetch data about the whole week, but the app can be easily upgraded if you have access to a key that allows that.
-If you wan't to upgrade the application and don't know how, please <a href="#contact">contact</a> me.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Key Functionalities
 <ul>
-  <li>Landing page displays information about the weather condition in your current location (based on your IP)</li>
+  <li>Landing page displays information about the weather condition in your current location (based on IP)</li>
   <li>Search for any city in the world easily</li>
   <li>App displays information about: </li>
   <ul>